pcarbonn/H-Calc/README.md

     data HErrorF e = HErrorF e Text
 ```

 The first data element of each constructor will contain some annotations, and the second will contain the arguments.
 Annotations are represented as a chain of annotation nodes.
-The simplest annotation node is `EmptyNote`; another annotation node will contain the data type of the node (Int or Float).
+The simplest annotation node is `EmptyNote`; another annotation node will contain the data type of the node (TInt or TSFloat).

 ```haskell
     data EmptyNoteF e = EmptyNoteF